UCLALibrary/research-tips/_posts/2019-04-08-favorite-teaching-and-learning-quotes.md

 >You live longer once you realize that any time spent being unhappy is wasted.
 >
 > _Ruth E. Renkl_

+>Success is the sum of small efforts, repeated day in and day out.
+>
+>_Robert Collier_

 ## Want to add your favorite quote to this page?